webview/webview/README.md

 ## API

+### Simple API

-There is only one function:
+For the most simple use cases there is only one function:

 ```
 // C (#include "webview.h")